 Luckily, we found banks and credit unions that still aim to do right by their customers.
 For the second year, Kiplinger is presenting its list of the best U.S. banks and credit unions.
-To choose our winners and runners-up, we enlisted the help of Informa Research Services, which provided data on deposit accounts from several dozen institutions.
+To choose our winners and runners-up, we enlisted the help of Informa Research Services (opens in new tab), which provided data on deposit accounts from several dozen institutions.

 We concentrated mostly on how well the banks deliver low fees and balance minimum investments and high rates.
 Banks that minimize penalties for customers who overdraw their accounts, for example, got extra credit.
 But we also took note of other useful features.
 For instance, as data breaches pile up, keeping an eye on your credit reports and other pieces of your personal profile has become more important than ever.
 So we incorporated free identity-theft monitoring services for customers into our rankings.

 Banks are competing to stay on top of the tech game, too.
-For example, if you're a customer of Ally Bank, Capital One or U.S. Bank, you can ask Amazon's virtual assistant, Alexa, to check your account balance or tell you how much you spent last month.
-Citibank is planning to roll out a national digital bank over the next few years, starting with improvements to its mobile app for iPhone.
+For example, if you're a customer of Ally Bank (opens in new tab), Capital One (opens in new tab) or U.S. Bank (opens in new tab), you can ask Amazon (opens in new tab)'s virtual assistant, Alexa, to check your account balance or tell you how much you spent last month.
+Citibank (opens in new tab) is planning to roll out a national digital bank over the next few years, starting with improvements to its mobile app for iPhone.
 Even people who are not customers of Citi can connect their financial accounts and use the app's budgeting tools.